puniverse/capsule/README.md

 The `java -Dcapsule.version -jar app.jar` command will print the version of Capsule used, and then exit without launching the app.

+Capsule's jar can be used standalone (without merging with any application binaries), to launch applications stored in a Maven repository like so:

+    java -jar capsule.jar com.acme:foo [app arguments]

+The above command will download (and cache) the Maven artifact and its dependencies, and run it, provided that it's a capsule itself, or even any executable jar.

 Adding `-Dcapsule.log=verbose` or `-Dcapsule.log=debug`  before `-jar` will print information about Capsule's action.

 ### Application ID